 The capacity for business continuity cannot be considered reliable until it has been properly exercised.
-Thus, the Information Security Division together with the IT Division conducted during 2022 two major tests aimed critical resources and important resources of the bank as well as a test of business resumption plans with the following objective - to ensure that the designated staff is informed and able to fulfill in due time the responsibilities and procedures described in their business resumption plans.
+Thus, the Information Security Division together with the IT Division conducted during 2023 five tests aimed the payment instruments with remote access, critical resources and important resources of the bank as well as a test of business resumption plans with the following objective - to ensure that the designated staff is informed and able to fulfill in due time the responsibilities and procedures described in their business resumption plans.

 In order to ensure that the Information Security Strategy and associated norms (policies, standards, guidelines and procedures) are properly communicated and understood by the bank's staff, CEB RO has initiated an Information Security Awareness Program.
-Business continuity courses are part of this program and were provided to bank staff through the e-Learning platform.
+Business continuity courses are part of this program and were provided to the Bank staff through the e-Learning platform.